bramschork/CaltechCal/README.md

 # CaltechCal

+1) Clone this repository to your computer.

-1) Program setup.
+2) Program setup.
 Set the key dates for the term.
 Change the three variables below to strings in the date format: MM-DD-YYYY

 - start_date --> first day of classes
 - end_date --> last day of classes
 - days_off_raw --> Institute holidays when there are not classes

-2) Environment setup.
+3) Environment setup.
 This program has been tested on both MacOS and Windows.
 Use the latest version of Python and install the required modules using 'pip3 install -r requirements.txt'.
 You should use a 'venv'.
+To create a virtual environment, you can use 'python3 -m venv venv'.
+To activate your 'venv' (on Windows), navbigate to the project directory and run '.\venv\Scripts\activate'.

-3) Format your class file.
+4) Format your class file.
 Check the 'ExampleClasses.xlsx' file in the 'docs' folder for an example.
 Here is a brief summary:

 Course Name | Course Title | Section/Instructor | Class Days | Class Time | Class Location
 ----------- | ------------ | ------------------ | ---------- | ---------- | --------------